 Gun control doesn't make men safe.
 Gun control makes men controlled.
-It has been, and still in many ways is, about subjugation and the concentration of power in the hands of the "right" people and organizations.
-We see this clearly played out in America with the first gun control laws, which were aimed at disallowing slaves from possessing weapons and receiving training in their proper use.
-After slaves in America were emancipated, the desire to restrict gun rights for them remained even after the ratification of the 14th Amendment.
-Below you will find a number of helpful articles regarding this issue.
+It is in many ways about subjugation and the concentration of power in the hands of the "right" people and organizations.
+We see this clearly played out in America with the first gun control laws, which were aimed at disallowing slaves from possessing weapons and being trained in their proper use.
+After slaves in America were emancipated, the desire to restrict their gun rights continued.

 A year after Homer Plessy, who was black, was arrested for boarding a segregated white train car in Louisiana in the famous case that eventually added a Supreme Court imprimatur upon Jim Crow, Florida passed a law that incorporated gun control into Jim Crow by prohibiting the carrying of handguns and repeating rifles without a license.
 And just as Homer Plessy paid extra for a ticket to the first-class car and was told there was no first-class car for African-Americans, the “separate but equal” gun control laws were likewise only half true because they weren’t applied equally.
 Florida Justice Rivers Buford’s concurring opinion Watson v.
 Stone (1941) stated of the 1893 law: “The original act was passed when there was a great influx of Negro laborers …and the Act was passed for the purpose of disarming the Negro laborers...
 The statute was never intended to be applied to the white population and in practice has never been so applied.”
 Article